 The variable-length functions messages can be used for example to program the pagers over the air.
 No special dedicated protocol is currently defined.

-M.3.5.7 International paging with additional variable-length message to CCITT Rec.
-E212, is added in the 3rd block of the second 7A group.
-This code is three BCD-coded digits long.
+M.3.5.7 International paging with additional variable-length message

 The bit NI (bit 11 in the control byte, see M.3.5.3, table M.12) is set to "1".